 Eight years later, SheerID now offers the world’s leading digital verification system—a platform that enables companies to collect a minimal amount of personal data and instantly verify shoppers like my father-in-law.

 While this was clearly a boon to both brands and consumers, along the way we discovered the ground-breaking truth that brands can effectively engage groups based on how they identify.

 Take college students, for example.
 Their shared experience of campus life unites them, making them literally the next generation of international consumers.
 Or military members, veterans, and military spouses, 85% of whom say they strongly identify with being part of the military community.
 Or teachers, who are so united in their mission to educate our youth that 99% of them spend personal funds for school-related purposes.

-Seeing companies use our platform to successfully recognize these groups made us aware of the tremendous opportunity brands have to win new customers by engaging them not as traditional “segments,” but as members of various consumer tribes.
+Seeing companies use our platform to successfully recognize these groups made us aware of the tremendous opportunity brands have to win new customers by engaging them not as traditional “segments,” but as members of various consumer communities.
 It’s a powerful new way to market to prospects, and the need for it could not be more urgent.